 Fortunately, innovators are giving building-owners and visually impaired people more options to improve accessibility, using that most essential of everyday tools: the smartphone.
 App RightHear provides users with audio information to help them navigate indoor and outdoor spaces, pulling navigational details from locations and directing the user to their destination.
 Property-owners can improve their customer/visitor experience by following the ADA’s guidelines and embracing tech like RightHear.

 According to the ADA, all newly-built facilities (in use on or after January 26 1993) must either meet or exceed the Act’s Standards for Accessible Design.

 In order to comply with the ADA Standards for Accessible Design, such facilities may need to make alterations to their property.
 This includes any renovations that may have been made after the initial construction, if these affect accessibility.

-Businesses and organizations might need to take such dramatic steps as moving walls, changing flooring, removing fixtures and switching doors.
+Businesses and organizations might need to take such dramatic steps as moving walls, changing flooring, removing fixtures and installing Automatic Sliding Doors.
 These are essential to avoid discrimination.

 While some expense may be involved, companies should commit themselves to improve their facilities for all who want to use them.
 The ADA is a necessary act that protects the needs of those with disabilities.

 Any disabled people who feel they may have been mistreated by a business or organization which refuses to comply with the ADA could have a right to take legal action.
 As a result, businesses could face legal ramifications if they willingly disregard the ADA’s regulations, and may ultimately harm their reputation.

 The ADA aims to enable those with disabilities to enjoy the same conveniences able-bodied people do, and no company or organization should take exception with their requirements.